Did you know that the humble London plane tree has its roots shrouded in mystery and sunk in the enigmatic and colourful mists of historic events?

 The London plane is one of the most iconic tree species in London, but we don’t know its exact origins.
 One thing is certain, without the accidental hand of man it would never exist.
-You could think of it as a product of happy coincidence, or blown in on the winds of huge historical events unfolding, an unforeseen result of the meeting of two immigrant trees from the far corners of the plant world.
+You could think of it as an unforeseen result of the meeting of two immigrant trees from the far corners of the plant world.

 According to the Woodland Trust, the London plane’s parents were the oriental plane and the American plane, which come from two different continents on the opposite sides of the world.
 It is thought they hybridised naturally in Spain and at some point made their way to Britain in the 17th century.

 An alternative version of the new plane’s “discovery” is in in the mid-17th century by John Tradescant the younger in his famous nursery garden and ark in Vauxhall.
 Tradescant was an avid plant collector and botanist, a prime example of the English aristocracy’s longstanding fascination with plants.
 Both parent trees may have been residents in this garden so it’s tantalising to think that the London plane tree started its journey here, but we will never really know the exact origins.